 - System integration

 Our director Prof. Robert Schlögl is Chairman of the Advisory Board of this research initiative.
+Prof. Walter Leitner heads the catalysis research in the Power-to-X project.
 Further information (in German only) can be found on the official Kopernikus-Website.

 Manganese-based Catalysts for Water Splitting